FloatingOriginInteractive/Balsa.SDK/docs/uploader.md

 The uploader then writes that value back on to the modexport.cfg file.
 Do not change the ID manually, as that will disconnect your mod from the published item.

-Similarly, if you delete the modexport.cfg file, the uploader will treat it as a first-time upload the next time it runs.
+Similarly, if you delete the modexport.cfg file, the uploader will treat it as a first-time upload the next time it runs. (so don't)

 ## After Uploading